 3. No PPC figures?
 Start with the obvious keywords that are related to your product/services and work from there.
 This will help you to figure out a direction to go in and gage what types of searches customers are making.
 It’ll also help you to assess keyword competitiveness.

-4. Check out the competition – as we mentioned, Ahrefs can show you what your competition are ranking for, which is a really useful tool to have in your SEO arsenal.
+4. Check out the competition – as we mentioned, Ahrefs can show you what your competitors are ranking for, which is a really useful tool to have in your SEO arsenal.
 You can inform your own content and keyword research by taking a look at what your competitor’s top pages and top keywords are.
-It also helps to show keywords you competition may be neglecting which you could take advantage of.
+It also helps to show keywords your competition may be neglecting which you could take advantage of.

 5. Consolidate existing content on your website if two or more blog posts/articles you’ve written are ranking for very similar keywords.